elmomoilanen/k-in-a-row/fe/README.md

 npm run dev -- --open
 ```

-If this command results an immediate error, check that `PUBLIC_API_URL` has been set correctly.

-TypeScript support for reading environment variables requires that command `svelte-kit sync` has been run.
-Run for example the command `npm run check`, which includes that svelte-kit command.

 ## Production

 Firebase hosting is used in production.

 This directory has been connected to a Firebase project by running `firebase init` command.
-As a result, two public Firebase configuration files were added to this directory which are required when running the frontend deployment pipeline.
+As a result of running `firebase init`, two public Firebase configuration files were added to this directory.
+These files are required for the frontend deployment pipeline.

-Prior to making deployment to Firebase, the built app needs to be adapted for this target.
+Before deploying to Firebase, the built application must be adapted for the hosting environment.
 SvelteKit's static adapter is used to prerender this site as a collection of static files.
 This is configured in `svelte.config.js` and with the prerender option placed in the root layout file `+layout.ts`.

-GitHub workflow `deploy-fe.yml` uploads a new release to Firebase for every versioned push event to the main branch.
+The `deploy-fe.yml` GitHub workflow automatically deploys a new release to Firebase whenever a versioned commit is pushed to the main branch.
 For this pipeline, `PUBLIC_API_URL` (backend's production URL) and `FIREBASE_SERVICE_ACCOUNT_K_INAROW` (Firebase service account credentials) must have been stored as secrets in GitHub's Actions secrets.
-Deployment job of the workflow runs conditionally after successful lints, type checks and tests.
+The deployment job in the workflow runs only after the lints, type checks, and tests have passed successfully.

 ## Update guide

-- Check dependencies, e.g. with `npm outdated`
-- Check Node and Nginx image versions in the Dockerfile
+- Review and update the Node and Nginx image versions in the Dockerfile, if necessary
+- Use locally the same Node version as in the Dockerfile
+- Preview potential dependency updates, e.g. with `npm outdated`, and apply them with `npm update` if deemed ok